 Amsterdam’s red light district is one of the most well-known tourist attractions, with hundreds of windows in which prostitutes seek to attract the attention thousands of customers and tourists passing through.
-Prostitution in Holland is legal and women who work in this area must pay their Government taxes, private social security, taxes to the city, etc.
+Prostitution in Holland is legal and women who work in this area must pay their Government taxes, private social security, taxes to the city, etc. This is considered a reason to why Amsterdam is on of the most liberal cities in the world.
+Visit this attraction on our summer tour through Europe.

 In the red light district, you will only find women and transvestites.
 Some years ago as a sociological experiment, a former prostitute who ran a local tried to introduce Gigolos for the women in the windows.
 The initiative appeared not to have the desired effect since the women seemed to show no interest in the services offered by these men, and it also led to criticism from many sectors of the population.